vision-web3-foundation/client-cli/README.md

 The CLI requires a private key encrypted with a password.

-Since, for the moment, the Pantos protocol supports only EVM blockchains, only an Ethereum account keystore file is sufficient.
+Since, for the moment, the Vision protocol supports only EVM blockchains, only an Ethereum account keystore file is sufficient.
 It can be created with tools such as https://vanity-eth.tk/.

-One of the most significant advantages of using Pantos is that the protocol has been designed to require minimal user friction when cross-chain operations are performed.
-Therefore, when using the Pantos products, you must top up your wallet only with PAN tokens.
+One of the most significant advantages of using Vision is that the protocol has been designed to require minimal user friction when cross-chain operations are performed.
+Therefore, when using the Vision products, you must top up your wallet only with VSN tokens.

 #### Python Version

-The Pantos Client CLI supports **Python 3.10** or higher.
+The Vision Client CLI supports **Python 3.10** or higher.
 Ensure that you have the correct Python version installed before the installation steps.
 You can download the latest version of Python from the official [Python website](https://www.python.org/downloads/).

 #### Library Versions

-The Pantos Client CLI has been tested with the library versions specified in **poetry.lock**.
+The Vision Client CLI has been tested with the library versions specified in **poetry.lock**.

 #### Poetry